 At the fifth round of the season Cooper took victory in race one from pole position, before the heavens opened making for a wet race two.
 Challenging for the lead in the first half of the race, the series leader eventually kept it safe and settled for second place.

-After a difficult start to year for Ray and teammate Luke Stapleford in the Superbike class, the ongoing progress and hard work inside the garage began to yeild results this weekend.
+After a difficult start to year for Ray and teammate Luke Stapleford in the Superbike class, the ongoing progress and hard work inside the garage began to yield results this weekend.
 Ray managed a tricky race on a drying track to finish the first race in sixth place, while Stapleford battled inside the top-10 to finish ninth.

 Sadly, any hope of bettering those results in race two were dashed with two DNFs.
 An issue on the warm-up lap meant Stapleford was unable to start the race.
 Ray was running in fifth place when he suffered a mechanical failure.
 However, while scant consolation, he and the team remained pragmatic, understanding failures have been rare for the Buildbase Suzuki GSX-R1000Rs, but that they have potential with tuned, superbike-spec racing engines.